withastro/docs/src/pages/en/guides/markdown-content.md

 Astro applies the [GitHub-flavored Markdown](https://github.com/remarkjs/remark-gfm) and [Smartypants](https://github.com/silvenon/remark-smartypants) plugins by default.
 This brings some niceties like generating clickable links from text and formatting quotes for readability.

 You can customize how remark parses your Markdown in `astro.config.mjs`.
-See [the reference documentation](/en/reference/configuration-reference/#markdown-options) for the full list of Markdown configuration options.
+See the full list of [Markdown configuration options](/en/reference/configuration-reference/#markdown-options).

 ### Markdown Plugins